Honors and Awards

-Honors Residence Criteria: For graduation with honors, students must have completed a minimum of 56 credits in courses for which they registered at this University, including a minimum of 40 University at Albany credits graded on the A-E basis.
+Latin Honors Residence Criteria: For graduation with honors, students must have completed a minimum of 56 credits in courses for which they registered at this University, including a minimum of 40 University at Albany credits graded on the A-E basis.

-Grade Changes After Graduation Affecting Honors: Students who have received a change of grade following graduation may appeal for graduation with honors through the Registrar's Office.
+Grade Changes after Graduation Affecting Honors: Students who have received a change of grade following graduation may appeal for graduation with honors through the Registrar's Office.

 Once an incomplete grade has been changed to a grade not lower than a C, the student may file an appeal for inclusion on the Dean's List with the Committee on Academic Standing of the Undergraduate Academic Council.
-For a student’s first matriculated semester at the University, the student's semester average must be 3.25 or higher; for all other students, the semester average must a 3.50 or higher.
+For a student’s first matriculated semester at the University, the student's semester average must be 3.25 or higher; for all other students, the semester average must be 3.50 or higher.

 Dean’s Commendation for Part-Time Students

 Once an incomplete grade has been changed to a grade not lower than a C, the student may file an appeal for inclusion on the Dean's Commendation for Part-Time Students with the Committee on Academic Standing of the Undergraduate Academic Council.
-For a student’s first matriculated semester at the University, the student's semester average must be 3.25 or higher; for all other students, the semester average must a 3.50 or higher.
+For a student’s first matriculated semester at the University, the student's semester average must be 3.25 or higher; for all other students, the semester average must be 3.50 or higher.

 Phi Beta Kappa

-A major in the liberal arts and sciences, with not fewer than 90 credits of liberal work among the 120 credits needed for graduation.
+- A major in the liberal arts and sciences, with not fewer than 90 credits of liberal work among the 120 credits needed for graduation

-Completed at least 3 full semesters of work, or 45 credits, in residence at this University and be pursuing a program toward graduation.
+- Completed at least 3 full semesters of work, or 45 credits, in residence at this University and be pursuing a program toward graduation

+Consideration will be given to courses of a liberal nature, even though they may be offered outside the College of Arts and Sciences.
 Students pursuing a double major with courses combined from such fields as business, social welfare, or other professional schools may be considered for election in their senior year, if their course work includes at least 90 credits in the liberal arts and sciences.
-Consideration will be given to courses of a liberal nature, even though they may be offered outside the College of Arts and Sciences.

 The breadth of a student’s program is important, as shown by the number and variety of courses taken outside the major.
-Students are expected to have completed at least a minimum of courses in natural science (6 credits); mathematics (3 credits; courses in statistics or with a CSI prefix qualify); social and behavioral sciences (6 credits); humanities (6 credits); foreign language (6 credits, or at least 3 credits above the introductory course; courses offered in English by foreign language programs do NOT qualify, nor does Regents equivalency).
+Students are expected to have completed at least a minimum of courses in natural science (6 credits); mathematics (3 credits; courses in statistics or with a CSI prefix qualify); social and behavioral sciences (6 credits); humanities and fine arts (6 credits); foreign language (6 credits, or at least 3 credits above the introductory course; courses offered in English by foreign language programs do NOT qualify, nor does Regents equivalency).
 Credits earned through AP, University in the High School program coursework, or examinations can satisfy the requirements.
 Students must achieve a minimum GPA of 3.60, including grades for transfer credit.